bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 The technology is ready.
 The platform is proven.
 The ROI is measurable.

-**The only question is: When do you start?**
+**What will your team build?**

 ---

 ### About the Author

 **Vik Malhotra** is a Solutions Architect at Databricks, specializing in healthcare analytics and AI-powered data platforms.
-He helps organizations transform their data teams from reactive report factories to proactive strategic advisors.
+He partners with organizations to transform their data teams from reactive report factories to proactive strategic advisors.
 Previously, he built analytics platforms for Fortune 500 healthcare payors and has deep expertise in HEDIS quality measures, claims analytics, and regulatory compliance.

-*Connect on LinkedIn or check out his GitHub for more healthcare AI projects.*
+*I share open-source projects and write about data engineering, AI platforms, and healthcare analytics.
+Connect on LinkedIn or explore my GitHub projects.*

 ---